ajayy004/accordion/README.md

       tabContent: ".details", // Class or ID which tells the content to show on click
       accordAnimation: "2000",  // animation time
       bodyAnimation: "2000", // body slide animation time
-      spaceTop: "0" // spaceTop is uesd to maintain the offset from top (eg 100,50 etc).
-Wrong way (100px, 20px, 10%, etc) });
+      spaceTop: "0", // spaceTop is uesd to maintain the offset from top (eg 100,50 etc).
+Wrong way (100px, 20px, 10%, etc) closeOther : true
+    });
   });
 </script>